luismj/mamma-mia/README.md

-# Fancy Bear Eateries
+# Mamma mia!

 This is an interactive menu created for a fictional restaurant.
 This project was made entirely in vanilla JavaScript without the help of any libraries.
 [Browserify](https://github.com/substack/node-browserify#usage) and [Babel](https://github.com/babel/babel) were used to convert the ES6 to ES5 and then bundle all the modules together.

 # Running locally